 How to access the dataset

-To view and work with the data GeCIP members need to first ensure their institution has signed a Participation Agreement.
+To view and work with the data, GeCIP members need to first ensure their institution has signed a Participation Agreement (opens as PDF).

 This contract between Genomics England and your institution outlines obligations and responsibilities of the institution with respect to your participation in the Project.

 Your institution may have already signed this agreement if others from your institution are a part of the Project.
 If your institution hasn’t signed, you will be contacted with the necessary information and documentation.
-Your institution will be asked to confirm your identity, before you are then sent your login details via email and mobile phone.
+Your institution will be asked to confirm your identity before you are sent your login details via email.
 View details and documentation for this process.
-See a list of current research projects with access to the dataset.

 Viewing the dataset

-Access to the 100,000 Genomes dataset is via a remote desktop hosted by the Genomics England datacentre – an embassy.
+Access to the 100,000 Genomes dataset is via a remote desktop hosted by the Genomics England datacentre – the Research Environment.
 After logging in, a desktop will open in a window of your internet browser.
-This looks much like a normal desktop and will be available as either Microsoft Windows or Linux.
-The embassy is preloaded with tools and applications, plus genomes and associated data.
+This looks much like a normal Linux desktop.
+The Research Environment is preloaded with tools and applications, plus genomes and associated clinical data.

-All data access is through the embassy environment only.
+All data access is through the Research Environment only.
 No sequencing or clinical data will be made available for download.

-To preserve data security you cannot copy or paste in the embassy, and there is limited internet access within it.
-Movement of files into and out of the embassy will be via an ‘airlock’ system.
+To preserve data security, you cannot copy or paste into or out of the Research Environment, and there is limited internet access within it.
+Movement of files into and out of the Research Environment will be via an ‘airlock’ system.